 My name is Olivia, I began my teaching journey way back in college when I embarked on a Level 3 course for childcare.
 I knew from the start, that I wanted to work with children.
 However, this gave me a proper insight on what it was like to work in the field and secured in my head, that it was something that I really wanted to take further.
 I then began my Bachelors degree in Early Childhood Studies in Leeds which gave me the skills and confidence to lead and teach young children in a variety of settings.
 I did this while working full time in a nursery which helped me put my knowledge into practice.
 I love teaching because every day is different… the things children do and say always brings a smile to my face with their infectious positive outlook on the world!
 I love knowing that helping these young children find their feet in this world, is going to help them turn into happy, curious individuals with a love of life and learning.
 My aim in my teaching is to level the playing field for all children… no matter what their background or abilities, they should be given equal opportunities to flourish and grow.

-Hello my name is Jo.
-To the Children of Primary school I’m known as Mrs “B”.
+To the Children of Primary School I’m known as Mrs “O”.